roznerx/dynamic-user-interface-interactions/README.md

-# dynamic-user-interface-interactions
-Dynamic User Interface Interactions for The Odin Project
+# "Dynamic User Interface Interactions" for The Odin Project

+Made by **roznerx** (ignaciorosner@gmail.com)

+## Note:

+- Not exactly a project but more of exercises in order to *practice everyday techniques used by JavaScript programmers*.